-The artist is responsible for transportation to and from Mackinac Island and should bring all personal equipment, supplies, and food.
+The artist is responsible for transportation to and from and while on Mackinac Island as well as all personal equipment, supplies, and food.
+The resident can call for a dray or taxi (906-847-3323) on Mackinac Island to help transport their own supplies; this service will not be provided by Mackinac State Historic Parks.
 There is a grocery store located across the street.
-Check-in is on Monday between 3 and 5 pm; check out is on Sunday by 12 noon.
+Check-in is on Tuesday between 3 and 5 pm, and a representative from Mackinac State Historic Parks will meet you at the residence; check out is on Sunday by 12 noon.
 No housekeeping is provided during the residency and artist is responsible for leaving the residence clean and in good order.

-Applications are no longer being accepted for 2021.
+Applications are no longer being accepted for the 2022 season.

 Applications will only be accepted electronically.
 There is a $25 application fee, and applications will not be considered complete until the fee is received.
-The deadline to receive applications was January 15, 2021.
-Additionally, all applications fees must be received by this date as well.
+The deadline to receive applications is January 14, 2022 by 5:00 p.m.
+EST. Additionally, all applications fees must be received by this date as well.
 An option to pay online is available while filling out the application.
 If you’d like to send a check, please use the address below.

 A jury of representatives from Mackinac State Historic Parks, the Mackinac Island Arts Council, and the Mackinac Island Community Foundation will select from the pool of applicants.
 Selections will be made solely on the basis of merit and how their work can advance the program’s goal of encouraging the creation of artistic works inspired by the history, natural wonders, and beauty of Mackinac Island.